arthurffd/proj22_indice_reverso/README.md

 ## Quick Test:
 Here is a quick test to check if the dictionary reference and the index are correct, comparing with a search on my local machine using Notepad++ : <br/> <br/>
 ![Comparing some words from job output and Notepad++ search!](/img/TestResults.png "Quick test results")
+ <br/> <br/>
+ We can see in the image above that the words "formosa", "zurich" and "zoological" have the same count of hits and the document names are matching, between Notepad++ search results and our job output in the editor.